gravitational/teleport/docs/2.7/admin-guide.md

 ## Adding and Deleting Users

 This section covers internal user identities, i.e. user accounts created and stored in Teleport's internal storage.
+Most production users of Teleport use _external_ users via [Github](#github-oauth-20) or [Okta](ssh_okta) or any other SSO provider (Teleport Enterprise supports any SAML or OIDC compliant identity provider)

 A user identity in Teleport exists in the scope of a cluster.
 The member nodes of a cluster have multiple OS users on them.
 A Teleport administrator assigns